-Item Description Life Cycle Stage of application on
+Item Description Life Cycle Stage of application Paragraphs Payment Relationship

 1 BxP Draft ♦ All 2.1.1.1 Note 1

 2 BxP Completed All 2.1.1.2 Note 1

 3 Consolidated Project Data File Design & 2.5 10%

-(Preliminary) 🌢 Construction
+(Preliminary) • Construction

 4 Color Schemas (Interim) Design 6.7

 5 Block Plan Drawings Design 6.4

-6 File Naming Compliance Demonstration Construction 2.6 Note 1
+6 File Naming Compliance Construction 2.6 Note 1

+Demonstration •

 7 Updated BxP ♦ All 2.1.1.3 Note 1

 8 2D Drawings ♦ Design 2.7 Note 2

 9 Consolidated Project Data File Design & 2.5 60%

 (Interim) • Construction

 10 FM Operation Over-the-Shoulder Design & 2.9.1.4 Note 1

 Meeting Minutes • Construction

-11 Design Intent Model(s) • Design 6.1, 5.1.1.1 & 5.1.1.6 Note 5
+11 Design Intent Model(s) • Design 6.1, 5.1.1.1 & Note 5

+- 10 5.1.1.6

 12 Model Visualizations Design & 2.4

 40 (F: 1) Construction 0.7

-13 Color Schemas (Final) Design 6.7 000/
+13 Color Schemas (Final) Design 6.7 200/

-14 Consolidated Project Data File (Final) ♦ Design & Construction 2.5 90%
+14 Consolidated Project Data File Design & 2.5 90%

+45 (Final) • Construction 0.0 Note 0

 15 FM Operations Accessibility Review Design & 2.9 Note 3

-• Construction
+40 Decision 10 and the Decision to 1 Construction 74070 050/

 16 Required Supporting Documents / Files • Construction 7.1 & 7.8 95%

 17 Coordination Model • Construction & 6.2 90%

 Turnover

 18 Record Model • Turnover 6.3 & 5.1.1.1 Note 4

 Note 1 - See corresponding paragraph for details relating to payment / invoicing implications.
 Until the requirement is met by the prime contractor having responsibility for the noted deliverable that prime contractor shall not make requests for payment to PSU.
 See ARTICLE 4 above for additional details.

 Note 2 - The deliverables are defined in the primary contract, however the means of development / production are defined in the noted paragraph of this addendum.

-- Note 3 For design stage related tasks 65% of the design fee including all over associated subcontracts, travel costs, etc. associated with this contract.
-For construction stage related tasks associated with the deliverable 25% of the total construction award associated with this contract. - Note 4 The design prime contractor shall identify the value of the record model deliverable no later than 30 days after notice to proceed is issued.
+Note 3 - For design stage related tasks 65% of the design fee including all over associated sub-contracts, travel costs, etc. associated with this contract.
+For construction stage related tasks associated with the deliverable 25% of the total construction award associated with this contract.

+- Note 4 The design prime contractor shall identify the value of the record model deliverable no later than 30 days after notice to proceed is issued.
 The design prime contractor shall not request payment for more than 50% of that effort until the Record Model is delivered to PSU and meets the requirements. - Note 5 Payment relationship pertains only to paragraph 5.1.1.1 and 5.1.1.6 requirements.
-The specific number of submittals and reviews of the BIM are defined within the project specific BxP.
+The specific number of submittals and reviews of the BIM are identified and defined by the project team within the project specific BxP.